Skip to content

 The no-mow plot went from 4 wildflower species in June 2023 to 23 by August 2025.
 The biggest jump was between Year 1 and Year 2, when selfheal, bird’s-foot trefoil, and common vetch appeared for the first time.
 These species were already present as dormant seed in the soil from before the 12 years of regular mowing.

 Earthworm counts in the no-mow plot were 340% higher than the weekly-mown plot by Year 3.
-The unmown grass creates a deeper thatch layer that retains moisture and provides habitat.
+The unmown grass makes a deeper thatch layer that retains moisture and provides habitat.
 This has implications for soil health and drainage on clay soils.

 The unexpected finding was the impact on hedgehog activity.
 Camera traps recorded hedgehog visits on 78% of nights in the no-mow plot versus 12% in the weekly-mown area.
 The long grass provides cover for foraging and the higher invertebrate population offers food.